 - Poor Posture

 What Are The Symptoms Of Daigphragmatic Or Hiatal Hernia?

 In general, a patient will exhibit some form of pain associated with the chest or upper abdomen.
 This varies from person to person, depending on the hernia and its placement.
 If the stomach is trapped above the diaphragm and the opening is small, it may lead to consistent pain in the area.

 It’s important to note a fixed hiatal hernia can cause blood supply disruptions to the stomach due to strangulation.
 To avoid complications, a surgeon may recommend surgery.

 Patients may also notice an increase in regurgitation through the esophagus caused by the hiatal hernia.
 This is often associated with gastroesophageal reflux disease (GERD) and is tied with the hernia.
 When the muscle in the esophagus weakens, it leads to the acid pushing back up from the stomach.

-The typical physical examination of hiatal hernia patient is somewhat similar to assessments of patients with heartburns.
+The typical physical examination of hiatal hernia patients is somewhat similar to assessments of patients with heartburns.
 Your doctor may require blood tests and X-rays.
-The X-rays needed for a hiatal hernia differs.
+The X-rays needed for a hiatal hernia differ.
 These are specialized x-rays that show your stomach and esophagus.
 You may be asked to drink a liquid (barium).
 Barium swallow X-rays highlight the esophagus and stomach.
 Another useful diagnostic test often recommended by doctors is endoscopy.
 Other tests include: